rochards/learning-cs/operating-systems/README.md

   <img src="images/anatomy-of-memory-fragmentation.gif" alt="Memory fragmentation">
 </div>

-- External fragmentation: the image above provides a great example of external fragmentation.
+- **External fragmentation**: the image above provides a great example of external fragmentation.
 There is free space available between blocks, but yet the memory can't fit a new process;
-- Internal fragmentation: it happens when the blocks allocated are larger than needed, resulting in potentially free space available (because it is not being used by the process) inside the block.
+- **Internal fragmentation**: it happens when the blocks allocated are larger than needed, resulting in potentially free space available (because it is not being used by the process) inside the block.
 For example, if a process requests 18 bytes and the allocator rounds up to the nearest 32 bytes, 14 bytes are wasted within that block.

 **Virtual Memory and Fragmentation**